jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 When learning and practicing these shapes, it's important to be mindful of the purpose each note serves in the chord, rather than thoughtlessly memorizing occult chord shapes.
-We should always be aware of which note is the root, third or minor third, fifth, etc.
+We must always be aware of which note is the root, third or minor third, fifth, etc.

 This is important for two reasons.